technomancy-dev/00/README.md

 export PHX_HOST="" #  URL or IP of where this service is running.
 Ex: example.com
 ```

+You also need a configuration set named "default" in AWS.
+See AWS setup below for more info.

+Now visit your url (whatever you set PHX_HOST to) and register your user.
+After registering click on settings to create an API key.
+Keep this key as you wont be able to see it again and treat it like a password.

+Now you can make API requests to send Email.

+## AWS setup.

+This assumes you know a bit about AWS SES and SNS.

+First, make an SES account if you do not have one, and set up your DNS stuff for your domain.

+Then generate an access key.
+(Click your user in top left, then Security Credentials)

+Now make a "configuration set" name it default.

+Add an "event destination" to your config set, pick the events you care about, select Amazon SNS, pick a name, make a topic.

+Add a subscription to the topic, select HTTPS for protocol, the endpoint should be where you host this, or some exposed endpoint for local testing (like with ngrok) `https://yourdomain.com/aws/sns`

+Change the Delivery policy (HTTP/S) and set the content type to `application/json; charset=UTF-8`

+00 will take care of confirming the subscription.

+Now you are ready to deploy.

 ## Pro + support open source.

 If you are eager to support this project you can pre-order a [pro version](https://buy.stripe.com/5kA3dV5W1aBgaUo28e?prefilled_promo_code=KOOKIES) for you to self host.

 Planned pro features include

+* Multiple Users
 * Teams
 * Advanced Analytics
 * Track email history